dmauser/azure-vpn-s2s-gcp/README.md

 1) Build a IPSec site-to-site (S2S) VPN between Azure and GCP.
 2) Use GCP as an emulated On-premises environment to reach an Azure Hub/Spoke environment.

-:point_right: Note: that the scope of the IPSec S2S VPN is to use static routing.
-Another similar lab using dynamic routing (BGP) with active-active IPSec tunnel will be availadble soon.
+:point_right: Note: On the scope of this LAB, the IPSec S2S VPN is using static routing.
+Another similar lab, using dynamic routing (BGP) with active-active IPSec tunnel, will be available soon.

 ## Architecture diagram